Climate change policy of California: AB 32 (2006)

-Scoping Plan
+Scoping plan

-Development of the Scoping Plan is a central requirement of AB 32, which is a bill that calls on California to reduce its greenhouse gas emissions to 1990 levels by 2020.
+Development of the scoping plan is a central requirement of AB 32, which is a bill that calls on California to reduce its greenhouse gas emissions to 1990 levels by 2020.
 The required Scoping Plan is intended to outline the approach California will take to reduce its greenhouse gas emissions.
 The comprehensive approach includes both new and existing measures in almost every sector of California's economy.

-The initial AB 32 Scoping Plan included a series of proposals that would become law in 2008.
+The initial AB 32 scoping plan included a series of proposals that would become law in 2008.
 The initiatives include implementing a cap-and-trade program on carbon dioxide emissions (that will be developed in conjunction with the Western Climate Initiative, to create a regional carbon market) that will require buildings and appliances to use less energy.
 Additionally, it requires oil companies to make cleaner fuels, and utilities to provide a third of their energy from renewable sources like wind, solar and geothermal power and proposes to expand and strengthen existing energy efficiency programs.
 California's Renewable Portfolio Standard created in 2002 through SB 1078, requires electricity providers to use renewable energy for a specified portion of their electricity, which under SB 100 has increased to 44% by 2024, 52% by 2027 and 60% by 2030.
 The Plan will also encourage development of walkable cities with shorter commutes, high-speed rail as an alternative to air travel, and will require more hybrid vehicles to move goods and people, following the implementation of the California Clean Car law (the Pavley standards).

-California has also implemented Climate-Smart Agriculture programs including; the Healthy Soils Program, the Alternative Manure Management Program, the Sustainable Agricultural Lands Conservation Program and the State Water Efficiency and Enhancement Program, which all aim to reduce the greenhouse gas emissions produced from agriculture, which include 8% of the states total greenhouse gas emissions and most of the nitrous oxide emissions as well.
-In addition, the California Green Building Standards Code, otherwise known as CALGreen, was implemented in 2009 aiming to reduce the near 25% of the states greenhouse gas emissions from commercial and residential buildings.
+California has also implemented climate-smart agriculture programs including the Healthy Soils Program, the Alternative Manure Management Program, the Sustainable Agricultural Lands Conservation Program, and the State Water Efficiency and Enhancement Program, which all aim to reduce the greenhouse gas emissions produced from agriculture, which include 8% of the states total greenhouse gas emissions and most of the nitrous oxide emissions as well.
+In addition, the California Green Building Standards Code was implemented in 2009 aiming to reduce the near 25% of the states greenhouse gas emissions from commercial and residential buildings.
 However, these efficiency standards only apply to new or renovated buildings, leaving existing buildings to fall short of the reduced emission goals of AB 32.

 Several additional initiatives and measures factor into reaching the required reductions under AB 32.
 These include: